-- Chemical goggles - Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
+- Chemical goggles.
+[AS/NZS 1337.1, EN166 or national equivalent] - Contact lenses may pose a special hazard; soft contact lenses may absorb and concentrate irritants.
 A written policy document, describing the wearing of lenses or restrictions on use, should be created for each workplace or task.
 This should include a review of lens absorption and adsorption for the class of chemicals in use and an account of injury experience.
 Medical and first-aid personnel should be trained in their removal and suitable equipment should be readily available.
-In the event of chemical exposure, begin eye irrigation immediately and remove contact lens as soon as practicable.
+In the event of chemical exposure, begin eve irrigation immediately and remove contact lens as soon as practicable.
 Lens should be removed at the first signs of eye redness or irritation - lens should be removed in a clean environment only after workers have washed hands thoroughly.
-ICDC NIOSH Current Intelligence Bulletin 59], [AS/NZS 1336 or national equivalent]
+[CDC NIOSH Current Intelligence Bulletin 59].